 All about sponsoring:

-Over 30 years ago we were lucky enough to find something we were passionate about and loved to do.
+Forty years ago we were lucky enough to find something we were passionate about and loved to do.
 Along the way, we have received continual support from family, friends and even strangers that appreciate what we do.
 They have kept us going through the lean times and we have continued to do our best to help them.

 We love to know that we are helping others.
 In addition, answering your questions, making recommendations and diagnosing problems helps us to continually grow our passion and learn more about our ever-changing field.

 Through your help and sponsorship of pages on this site, we avoid pop-ups, flashing ad panels, background noise and so on.
 We pledge to keep our valuable content free of such ads and also free of the influence advertisers can bring to bear.

 For instance, we're looking for Sponsors right now:

 So we can add illustrations to several articles here that have great information but come from our pre-digital photography days.
 We'd love to make them more helpful by updating them with photos.
 Those issues and their topics:

 Ficus trees, Hibiscus, lights and flowers indoors, in Growing Concerns #493.